Armoorj31/HR-Payroll-Project/README.md

   verification step before `COMMIT` should be the default habit, not an afterthought — an early dedup mistake (deleting 15 rows instead of the intended 8) was a direct result of skipping this the first time.
-- Averages should never be stacked in a bar chart — an early version of the salary visualization stacked `AVG(Salary)` by pay grade, which produced bar totals with no real meaning.
+- Averages should never be stacked in a bar chart, an early version of the salary visualization stacked `AVG(Salary)` by pay grade, which produced bar totals with no real meaning.
 Caught by sanity-checking the chart against expected magnitude, not by trusting the visual at face value.
-- Choosing to leave the 21 missing pay grades as `NULL` rather than imputing them was a judgment call favoring data integrity over a "complete-looking" chart — a distinction worth being explicit about rather than letting a viewer assume the dataset is fully populated.
+- Choosing to leave the 21 missing pay grades as `NULL` rather than imputing them was a judgment call favoring data integrity over a "complete-looking" chart; a distinction worth being explicit about rather than letting a viewer assume the dataset is fully populated.

 ## Repo Contents